opennms-forge/vagrant-opennms/README.md

 - `opennms.jpda`: allows to open the Java Remote debugging port to the JVM.
 You can connect with your IDE for example debugging issues
 - `opennms.home` has to be set for Ubuntu to `/usr/share/opennms` and for CentOS to `/opt/opennms`

-The following example configures, CentOS with Oracle JDK 7 instead of OpenJDK, uses the european mirror for the OpenNMS repository and switches from JRobin to RRDtool.
-The RRDs are stored in `$OPENNMS_HOME/share/rrd/snmp/fs/foreignid`.
+The following example configures, CentOS with Oracle JDK instead of OpenJDK and uses the european mirror for the OpenNMS repository.
+It switches also from JRobin to RRDtool.
+The setting `storeByForeignSource` is enabled and RRD data is stored in `$OPENNMS_HOME/share/rrd/snmp/fs/foreignid` instead of the internal node id.

     # Use the centos-7.0 base image
     config.vm.box = "centos-7.0"

-    # Use the centos-7.0 url for download
-    config.vm.box_url = "http://opscode-vm-bento.s3.amazonaws.com/vagrant/virtualbox/opscode_centos-7.0_chef-provisionerless.box"

     chef.json = {
       :"java" => {